 Established in 2004

-To provide annually an honorarium for an occupational therapy clinician who has demonstrated sustained commitment, excellence and/or innovation in sensory integration and brain-behavior relationships in the practice of occupational therapy.
+To provide annually an award and honorarium for an occupational therapy clinician who demonstrates a commitment to evidence-based practice through participation in research that advances theory in the area of brain-behavior relationships and/or sensory processing disorders.
 The award is given in honor of Virginia Scardina, known as "Ginny", whose application of theory to practice was of great significance to the profession of occupational therapy.
 Ginny epitomized the master clinician in her use of the art of therapy.
 She infused enthusiasm, passion, and spirit in her interactions and facilitated growth in all of her clients, children and adults alike.
-Through a model training program, she mentored hundreds of therapists from all over the world.
+Through a well-planned training program, she mentored hundreds of therapists from all over the world.

 - Be initially certified by the National Board for Certification in Occupational Therapy, formerly the American Occupational Therapy Certification Board.

-- Current members of the AOTF Board of Directors are not eligible.
+- Current members of the AOTF Board of Trustees are not eligible.

 - two (2) letters of support.